CDrummond/music-similarity/docs/OtherConfig.md

 is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score similarity based upon the Essentia attributes.
-This value then configures the percentage give to each metric. e.g. an `essentia.weight` of 0.4 will cause the similarity score to be base 60% Musly 40% Essentia.
+This value then configures the percentage given to each metric. e.g. an `essentia.weight` of 0.4 will cause the similarity score to be 60% Musly and 40% Essentia based.
-* `paths.cache` if set, then the full output of Essentia anlysis for each track will be stored within a `.json` (or `.json.gz` if `gzip` is on system) file.
+* `paths.cache` if set, then the full output of Essentia analysis for each track will be stored within a `.json` file (or `.json.gz` if `gzip` is on system).

 CUE Tracks